What's the difference between a snowstorm and a blizzard?

 Interestingly, a blizzard does not technically have to involve active snowfall.
 If there is a large accumulation of snow on the ground already, sustained winds can blow that snow around and reduce visibility to blizzard-level conditions even when no snow is falling.
 This is called a “ground blizzard”.

 A snowstorm, or winter storm, is generally considered less severe due to the lack of high winds and low visibility, but they can still be dangerous, especially when driving or walking on slick surfaces.
-Winter storms are characterized by near-freezing or below freezing temperatures and “wintery mix” precipitation, which can include snow, sleet, ice and freezing rain.
-Whether you’re dealing with a snow storm or a blizzard, always be prepared for the severe weather.
+Winter storms are characterized by near freezing or below freezing temperatures and “wintery mix” precipitation, which can include snow, sleet, ice and freezing rain.
+Whether you’re dealing with a snowstorm or a blizzard, always be prepared for the severe weather.

 Blizzards are possible in any area where freezing temperatures and snowfall occur.
 In North America, blizzards are most common in the Northern Plains, the Midwest and throughout Canada.
 They also occur in the Northeastern United States, but because snow tends to be wetter and heavier in coastal regions, it’s less prone to being blown around in a way that severely reduces visibility.

-What Is a Nor’easter?
+What is a Nor’easter?

 While we’re defining winter weather terms, there’s another one that’s often misunderstood: the nor’easter.